VinVintheBinBin/VinVintheBinBin/README.md

 - 👋 Hi, I’m @VinVintheBinBin
-- 👀 I’m an artist who doesn't want to starve in the future
+- 👀 I’m an artist... yeah
 - 🌱 I’m currently learning everything i possibly can
-- 💞️ I’m looking to collaborate on ME WANNA MAKE SILLY GAME
+- 💞️ I’m looking to collaborate on nothing so far.
+Just taking my username in case future me might want something :P
 - 📫 How to reach me is discord VinVintheBinBin#6996

 <!---